CollinKa/gitlab-cms/_episodes/01-introduction.md

 - "Understand the different commands that need to be used"
 keypoints:
 - "GitLab CVMFS runners are required to use CMSSW."
+- "The setup script sets aliases, which are not expanded by default."
-- "The setup script sets aliases and tests for unset variables that can break the usual setup."
+- "The setup script tries to access unset variables that can cause the CI to fail when using strict shell scripting checks."
 ---
 Before getting into details, a few links to useful documentation on GitLab CI/CD and also CERN-specific information: